ivamih/PR16IMMK/README.md

 ![alt text](user_count.jpg)

-Categorical Variables
+**Categorical Variables**

 Platform
-As we see from the video game gaming bar plot, the most popular platforms are PS2, X360, PS3 and PC.
-This means that consoles are producing more games around the computer, probably because there are many games that are exclusive to a particular console.
+As we see from the video game Plarform bar plot, the most popular platforms are PS2, X360, PS3 and PC.
+This means that more games are produced for consoles, than for computers, probably because there are many games that are exclusive to a particular console.

 ![alt text](platform.jpg)